Privacy

 If you suspect that your phone is listening to you and wish to make it stop, we’ve got some tips up our sleeves on how you can go about this.

 “My phone is listening to me!”
-Is it true?
+Is it true, and why does this happen?

 You may find yourself wondering this very question or some variant, such as “Is Google listening to me?”
 The fact is, yes, your phone is listening to you.
 But why?